TiagoMA90/connect/README.md

 ## Posts
 - Users can then create Posts (if authenticated) by navigating to "Add post" next to the logo.
 From there, users will be prompt to upload an image and write the title and a brief description of the post.
 Once users click the Create/Submit button, the post will be displayed at "/" or "Home", for the whole community to see.
 Posts can also be Edited or Deleted by the author of the post, if desired, by navigating inside the Post and clicking the little dropdown menu defined by a Pencil or Bin icons, accordingly.
 - Posts may also be Liked/Disliked, Commented and Reported.
-This functionality allows the community active and the users engaged.
+This functionality allows the community to stay active and the users engaged.

 <img src="readme/img/PostPage.png" alt="Post page">

 ## Likes
 - From a Post, Users (if authenticated) can also leave likes and consequently remove the like (dislike) to Posts.
 This show appreciation from the community.
-- The counter then rises per user, by +1 or -1, but never goes below 0.
+- The counter then rises per user, by +1 or -1, but never below 0.
 - Owners of a Post cannot like/dislike their own posts.

 <img src="readme/img/Likes.png" alt="Likes">